 Here’s something of a surprise: despite having also had a software update (to tvOS 14), the Apple TV 4K does not currently support spatial audio.
 That seems odd to us.
 True, AirPods are more often connected to a portable device than an Apple TV, but spatial audio seems a perfect way for those people without a surround sound system to get a taste of cinema-style sound while watching on their lounge TV.

 Apple’s not explained why the Apple TV 4K isn’t getting spatial audio.
 We had wondered if it was a power issue, but the A10X chip in the Apple TV 4K has more grunt than the standard A10 chip in the iPhone 7, which does support spatial audio, so that can't be it.
 Perhaps it needs to be implemented in a different way for Apple TV 4K and will come later, or perhaps Apple has decided to save this feature for the next Apple TV.
+After all, it's rumoured that the next-gen Apple TV, expected to arrive in 2021, will be more gaming-focused.
 Only time will tell.

 What other new features are in the AirPods update?